 Machu Picchu Photography Advice

 Machu Picchu is such an incredibly beautiful and moving place that you are guaranteed to want to take plenty of photographs when you visit.
 While beautiful, it can also be a challenging place to photograph.
 Between navigating the rules of the site to finding the best locations to snap your shots, there is a lot to consider.
 For some tips and tricks on how to get the best photographs during your visit to Machu Picchu, I would suggest using my Machu Picchu Photography Guide, which I have linked to in my Machu Picchu visitor guide below.

 My Visit to Machu Picchu

 Visiting Machu Picchu was one of the most amazing experiences of my life.
 It is hard to put into words just how incredible the experience is, so I will let a video do the talking for me.
-If you would like to get a better idea of what it is like to visit Machu Picchu, I have included a short video from my visit below for you to view.
+If you would like to get a better idea of what it is like to visit Machu Picchu, I have included a short video from my visit in my Machu Picchu visitor guide below for you to view.